sidramesh2018/calc/README.md

 npm run gulp -- build
 ```

+Also, in yet another terminal, you will want to run
+`python manage.py rqworker` to process all the tasks in the task queue.

 If you are managing https://calc.gsa.gov or any other cloud.gov-based deployment, see [`deploy.md`][].

 ## Testing